cExplr/vulnerable_pass_manager/README.md

-# A small password manager
+# A small yet vulnerable password manager - SQLInjection Play
 ---

 A program as a mean to learn more about sqlite3 in python3 and also to learn more about SQLinjection vulnerability.
 You can attempt to modify and try to break it and write sanitization code.
 This program contains a really poor sanitization technique just as an example of exploration of SQLinjection.